LukasFratzl/TurboSequence/README.md

 TS is optimized for crowds around 10k - 50k, if you need more units, use VATs, Turbo Sequence is built to combine Animation Quality with Modern Rendering which means it is just as fast as the Quality of Bone joint bending allows it.

+## Nanite

+Unreal Engine release in UE 5.5 Nanite Skeletal Meshes, before using Turbo Sequence, UEs Skeletal Mesh system for crowds can be a good option when using Nanite.

 ## Features

 * Playing Animations